Ollagüe: Name

 The original Aymara name of the volcano was Ullawi.
 It is derived from Aymara ullaña to see, to look at, to watch, and wi which is a nominalizing suffix to indicate a place, thus "viewpoint".

 The common name is Ollagüe.
 Other alternate names are Oyague, Ollagua and Oyahué.

 Geography and geomorphology

 Ollagüe straddles the border between Chile and Bolivia, with most of the edifice lying on the Bolivian side.
 The Chilean portion lies in the commune of Ollague, in the El Loa province of the Antofagasta Region, while the Bolivian segment lies in the Potosi department.
 Towns and human sites close to Ollagüe are Amincha, Buenaventura, Cosca, El Chaco, Ollague and Santa Rosa, and the main road of Ollagüe runs along the western foot of the volcano.
+The first documented ascent was in 1888.
 The mountain reportedly can be climbed from the eastern side.
 The occurrence of warning signs about minefields has been reported.